Division of Neuropsychology 2023-2024 Brochure (PDF)

 How to Apply

-If you are interested in applying for the Neuropsychology Externship, a complete application consists of:
+If you are interested in applying for the Neuropsychology Externship, upload the following to our online portal

-- A list of tests administered and number of administrations
+- A list of test measures administered (identify which measures were given to patients and number of administrations)

 - Two letters of recommendation

-The final deadline for applications to the Division of Neuropsychology is January 31, 2022.
-Interviews are scheduled the last week of February.
+The final deadline for applications to the Division of Neuropsychology is Jan.
+31, 2023.
+Interviews will be conducted in February and March.
 You will receive notification via email that your application has been received and if any additional materials are needed.
 Due to the high volume of calls received in the past, we request that you not call to confirm the status of your application.

 For more information or questions about the Neuropsychology Externship, please contact: